chaand625/Arcade-Game/README.md

     I have enjoyed developing this game.
 It is very interesting.
 I have learned few more concepts in the Object Oriented JavaScript.

+    I have learned a lot of git commands.